Feb 13, 2018 (Last updated: Mar 28, 2018)

 **Workshop Mergers: Upon evaluation, the MSG may suggest selected workshop organizers with thematically similar proposals to form mergers in order to accommodate more diverse and quality sessions on the program agenda.
 Organizers are under no obligation to accept a merger, but risk losing the opportunity to hold their workshop.

 - Be inclusive and foster new connections between participants

-- Respect diversity of opinion, experience and background
+- Respect diversity of opinion, religion, experience and background

 - Respect your time allocation, plan to maximize the use of the time available

 - Invite different organizations or projects to collaborate on the workshop with you